This summer, the Federal Reserve expanded its Main Street Lending Program (MSLP) to provide access to credit for nonprofit organizations.

 Only nonprofits exempt under 501(c)(3) or 501(c)(19) are generally eligible for loans under the program if they were established prior to January 1, 2015, and have been in continuous operation since being established.

 In addition, eligible nonprofits must meet one of two test items:

-Plus, nonprofits must have at least 50 employees, an endowment of less than $3 billion and had less than 30% of 2019 revenues from donations (defined as proceeds from fundraising events, federated campaigns, gifts and funds from similar sources).
+Plus, nonprofits must have at least 10 employees, an endowment of less than $3 billion and had less than 40% of 2017 to 2019 revenues from donations (defined as proceeds from fundraising events, federated campaigns, gifts and funds from similar sources).
 Financial thresholds are also in place based on operating performance, liquidity, and ability to repay debt.
 These requirements are the same for both new nonprofit loan programs.

 Can Nonprofits Receive PPP Funding and Main Street Program Funding?

 Loans from the Main Street Lending Program remain full-recourse loans, with no forgiveness provisions as are available with the Payroll Protection Program (PPP).
-Nonprofits that obtained a PPP loan are eligible to receive a loan under the program; however, those that received other specific support pursuant to the CARES Act are not eligible (e.g., HHS payments to hospitals).
+Nonprofits that obtained a PPP loan are eligible to receive a loan under the Main Street Program; however, those that received other specific support pursuant to the CARES Act are not eligible (e.g., HHS payments to hospitals).

 What is the Maximum Loan a Nonprofit Can Receive Under the Main Street Program?

 The maximum loan size is either $35 million or $300 million depending on the loan program.
 There is a minimum loan amount of $100,000 for the Nonprofit New Loan Facility and $10 million for the Nonprofit Expanded Loan Facility.
 Principal payments are deferred for two years, with interest being deferred for one year.
 The interest rate is LIBOR plus 3%.
 Nonprofit borrowers will be subject to the same restrictions on compensation that apply to for-profit businesses.